dmccuk/ansible_ELK/README.md

     FROM--> hosts: ["localhost:5044"]
     TO --> hosts: ["EC2_IP:5044"]

+Now restart filebeat to update the new setting:

+    # sudo service filebeat restart

+Import the Multiserver grafana dashboard.

 ## Add in new Metrics

 Try adding your own dashboards using the metricbeat data.
 For my information, go you www.grafana.com